stnavdeev/stnavdeev.github.io/_pages/about.md

 ## Upcoming conferences

-- <a href="https://espebelgrade2023.com" style="color: black;">Annual Conference of the European Society for Population Economics</a>, Belgrade, Serbia, 15-17 June
-- <a href="https://www.iwaee.org/home/" style="color: black;">International Workshop on Applied Economics of Education</a>, Catanzaro, Italy, 18-20 June
 - <a href="https://eale2023prague.eu" style="color: black;">Conference of the European Association of Labour Economists</a>, Prague, Czech Republic, 21-23 September